An enormously empathetic performer... The show’s great asset is Davis. This really is a very complex performance…

 Welcome!
 You're in the right place.

 E.M.
-Davis here — I am a trans/non-binary actor and proud member of Actors Equity and SAG-AFTRA who moved from Chicago to Los Angeles last year!
+Davis here — I am a trans/non-binary (he/they) actor and proud member of Actors Equity and SAG-AFTRA who moved from Chicago to Los Angeles in 2024!

-This year, I’ve been fortunate to already book several projects for both stage and screen.
-Currently, I’m in rehearsals as “Maurice Duclos” in Noël Coward’s Fallen Angels with Little Fish Theatre.
-I also recently wrapped on 40 Years in the Desert (UCLA), By the Devil’s Side (New York Film Academy), and the independent feature I Was Listening.
+Meanwhile, onscreen projects I’ve recently wrapped include 40 Years in the Desert (UCLA), By the Devil’s Side (New York Film Academy), and the independent feature I Was Listening.

 A recipient of the inaugural Sarah Siddons Society Professional Development Grant, I have also had the pleasure of working regionally with South Coast Repertory, Chicago Shakespeare Theater, Goodman Theatre, Colorado New Play Festival, Northlight Theatre, and A Red Orchid Theatre, among others.
 Screen credits include working opposite T.L.
 Thompson and Brittany Adebumola in The CW's 4400, being one of the faces of the JobsOhio campaign during March Madness, and having the story of my transition featured in the documentary I Am Me.